The Jungle Book (1967 film): Home media

 The Jungle Book was released in the United States on VHS on May 3, 1991 as part of the Walt Disney Classics video line and in the United Kingdom in October 1993.
 In the United States, the VHS release sold 7.4 million units and grossed in 1991, making it the year's third best-selling home video release, behind only Fantasia and Home Alone.
 By 1994, The Jungle Book sold 9.5 million units in the United States.
 Home video sales outside North America reached a record 14 million units and grossed by December 1993.
 Overseas sales reached 14.8 million units by January 1994, becoming the bestselling international VHS release in overseas markets, including sales of 4.9 million units in the United Kingdom, 4.3 million in Germany, and 1.2 million in France.
 By August 1994, it had sold 15 million units in international overseas markets, bringing worldwide sales to million units by 1994.
 As of 2002, The Jungle Book held the record for the bestselling home video release in the United Kingdom, ahead of Titanic, which sold 4.8 million units.

 It was reissued on video on October 14, 1997 as part of the Walt Disney Masterpiece Collection for the film's 30th anniversary.
 That one was THX certified and featured an exclusive documentary.
 A Limited Issue DVD was released by Buena Vista Home Entertainment in 1999.
 The film was released once again as a 2-disc Platinum Edition DVD on October 2, 2007, to commemorate its 40th anniversary.
 Its release was accompanied by a limited 18-day run at Disney's own El Capitan Theatre in Los Angeles, with the opening night featuring a panel with composer Richard Sherman and voice actors Bruce Reitherman, Darlene Carr, and Chad Stuart.
 The Platinum DVD was put on moratorium in 2010.
-The film was released in a Blu-ray/DVD/Digital Copy Combo pack on February 11, 2014, as part of Disney's Diamond Edition line.
+The film was released in a Blu-ray, DVD, and Digital Copy Combo pack on February 11, 2014, as part of Disney's Diamond Edition line.
 The Diamond Edition release went back into the Disney Vault on January 31, 2017.
 In the United States, the DVD and Blu-ray releases sold 12 million units between 2007 and 2016, and have grossed as of August 2018.
 A Limited Edition from Disney Movie Club was released on Blu-ray and DVD combo on March 26, 2019.
-The film was re-released on Blu-ray/DVD/Digital on February 22, 2022, in honor of the film's 55th anniversary.
+The film was re-released on Blu-ray, DVD, and Digital Copy on February 22, 2022, in honor of the film's 55th anniversary.